icrm-org/icrm-new/bylaws/index.md

 ## 2. Objectives

-`2.1` — The objectives of ICRM shall be to promote, through the active participation of all its members, the advancement of radionuclide metrology in the world-wide applications of radioactivity and to disseminate information relating to, for example, new metrological methods or recent nuclear data.
+`2.1` — The objectives of ICRM shall be to promote, through the active participation of all its members, the advancement of radionuclide metrology in the worldwide applications of radioactivity and to disseminate information relating to, for example, new metrological methods or recent nuclear data.

 ## 3. Membership and Rights and Obligations of Members

 `3.1` — ICRM shall comprise two types of membership: these shall be designated “delegate member” or “delegate” and “associate member” or “associate”.
-In this document “member (s)” shall refer collectively to both types of membership.
+In this document “member(s)” shall refer collectively to both types of membership.

 `3.2` — A delegate member shall be the person who represents a radionuclide metrology laboratory or any other organisation that actively pursues the objectives of ICRM.
-This delegate shall be appointed by his or her organisation, to represent it in all its interactions with ICRM, by the procedure specified in Section 5 of these bylaws, which also specifies the procedure for any change in representation.
+This delegate shall be appointed by their organisation, to represent it in all its interactions with ICRM, by the procedure specified in Section 5 of these bylaws, which also specifies the procedure for any change in representation.

-`3.3` — An associate member shall be a person who is recognised for his or her special contributions to the work of the ICRM and its working groups or who has indicated his or her willingness to serve in an ICRM organisation (clause 4.2), and shall be appointed in accordance with Section 6.
+`3.3` — An associate member shall be a person who is recognised for their special contributions to the work of the ICRM and its working groups or who has indicated their willingness to serve in an ICRM organisation (Section 4.2), and shall be appointed in accordance with Section 6.

-`3.4` — Voting (See Note 2) at General Meetings of the members [Section 7] is restricted to delegates.
+`3.4` — Voting (See Note 2) at General Meetings of the members [Section 7] is restricted to delegates or their proxy (Section 5.2).

-`3.5` — Any matter to be decided by majority vote by the delegate members shall be the subject of a resolution proposed by any member and seconded by a delegate.
+`3.5` — Any matter to be decided by majority vote by the delegates shall be the subject of a resolution proposed by any member (delegate or associate) and seconded by a delegate.

 `3.6` — Each member of ICRM should receive notice by letter (See Note 3) of all meetings and elections.

-`3.7` — Each delegate should provide biennially (every two years) to all other members a brief summary of expected activities in the field of radionuclide metrology to be undertaken by his or her organisation in its new working year.
+`3.7` — Each delegate should provide biennially to all other members a brief summary of expected activities in the field of radionuclide metrology to be undertaken by their organisation in its new working year.
+An associate whose organisation is not represented in ICRM should assume this obligation in relation to their activities.
+Because participation in the ICRM conference is deemed to satisfy the intent of this requirement, formal reports to the membership are required only in the year(s) between ICRM main conferences.

-An associate whose organisation is not represented in ICRM should assume this obligation in relation to his or her activities (See Note 5).
+`3.8` — Each member should provide biennially to all other members copies of progress reports and publications of their organisation which are relevant to the objectives of ICRM.
+Because participation in the ICRM conference is deemed to satisfy the intent of this requirement, formal reports to the membership are required only in the year(s) between ICRM main conferences.

-`3.8` — Each member should provide biennially to all other members copies of progress reports and publications of his or her organisation which are relevant to the objectives of ICRM (See Note 5).
+`3.9` — Every member (delegate and associate) should provide and disseminate all information related to ICRM activities in their organisation or country.

-`3.9` — Every member (delegate and associate) should provide and disseminate all information related to ICRM activities in his or her organisation or country.
+`3.10` — Reporting of activities pursuant to Sections 3.7 and 3.8 can be satisfied by posting of information on the ICRM website, provided that the information is reviewed and updated by the member institution.
+Reports shall be reviewed at least every two years, but preferably more often in order to keep the information current.
+A reminder to update the information shall be sent to the delegates by the Secretary annually.
+Submissions shall be sent to the Secretary and reviewed for format by the Executive Board, who will then forward the submissions to the institution hosting the ICRM website for posting.

 ## 4. Organisation of ICRM

 `4.1` — The delegates in a General Meeting [Section 7] constitute the supreme authority of ICRM.
-But amendments to these bylaws are subject to the provisions of Article 12.
+But amendments to these bylaws are subject to the provisions of Article 13.

 `4.2` — The formal organisations of ICRM are: an Executive Board [Section 8], that shall administer the affairs of ICRM; a Nominating Committee [Section 9]